 Cash App started as a money transfer platform that was app-based, similar to Venmo.
-However, in the last year, it has evolved into a financial services platform that allows not only the sending of money or crypto, but also investments and more.
+However, it's evolved into a financial services platform that allows not only the sending of money (and crypto) but also investing, banking, and more.

-But should you consider using it as your primary investment platform?
+But should you consider using it as your primary financial platform?
 That's still to be seen - but if you're curious, it doesn't hurt to give it a try.

 See how Cash App compares to the best places to invest for free.